Topic: American Sign Language

 Description: Designed to improve students’ usage of spoken Spanish, book learning is great, but if you are

-as we discuss current events and every day interactions such as order food, getting help, simple day to day conversations.
+as we discuss current events and every day interactions such as ordering food, getting help, simple day to day conversations.

 Topic: Introduction to Trigonometry